bongiozzo/musica_mustdie/output/band_kayak.md

 # Kayak

-Дискография
-"SEE SEE THE SUN" 1973, Instrumental
-"KAYAK II" 1974, Instrumental
-"ROYAL BED BOUNCER" 1975, Instrumental
-"THE LAST ENCORE" 1976, Instrumental
-"STARLIGHT DANCER" 1977, Instrumental
-"PHANTOM OF THE NIGHT" 1979, Instrumental
-"PERISCOPE LIFE" 1980, Instrumental
-"MERLIN" 1981, Instrumental
-"EYEWITNESS" 1981, Instrumental
-"Close To The Fire" 2000, Instrumental
-"Night Vision" 2001, Instrumental
-"Merlin - Bard Of The Unseen" 2003, Instrumental "Merlin – Bard Of The Unseen (dvd)" 2003, Instrumental
+art-rock

+## Дискография

+### "SEE SEE THE SUN" 1973, Instrumental

+### "KAYAK II" 1974, Instrumental

+### "ROYAL BED BOUNCER" 1975, Instrumental

+### "THE LAST ENCORE" 1976, Instrumental

+### "STARLIGHT DANCER" 1977, Instrumental

+### "PHANTOM OF THE NIGHT" 1979, Instrumental

+### "PERISCOPE LIFE" 1980, Instrumental

+### "MERLIN" 1981, Instrumental

+### "EYEWITNESS" 1981, Instrumental

+### "Close To The Fire" 2000, Instrumental

+Close To The Fire
+When Hearts Grow Cold
+Dream Child
+Frozen Flame
+Forever
+Worlds Apart
+Crusader
+Two Wrongs
+Anybody's Child
+Here Today
+Just a Matter of Time
+Full Circle
+Ruthless Queen

+### "Night Vision" 2001, Instrumental

+Icarus
+Miracle Man
+Cassandra
+A Million Years
+Water For Guns
+The Way of the World
+Hold Me Forever
+Tradition
+All Over Again
+Life Without Parole
+How
+Carry On Boy
+Good Riddance
+Rings of Saturn

+### "Merlin - Bard Of The Unseen" 2003, Instrumental

+Merlin
+Tintagel
+The Future King
+The Sword In The Stone
+When The Seer Looks Away
+Branded
+At Arthur's Court
+The Otherworld
+The Purest Of Knights
+Friendship And Love
+The King's Enchanter
+Niniane
+The Last Battle
+Avalon

+### "Merlin – Bard Of The Unseen (dvd)" 2003, Instrumental

+Merlin
+Tintagel
+The Future King
+The Sword in the Stone
+When the Seer looks away
+Branded
+At Arthur’s Court
+The Otherworld
+The Purest of Knights
+Friendship and love
+The King’s Enchanter
+Niniane
+The Last Battle
+Avalon

 ## Отношения с другими группами